 Camerino is one the four pilot cities of the ARCH Project with Hamburg, Bratislava and Valencia and it is engaged into the development of strategies, tools and methods to address issues related to geophysical and meteorological hazards, making more resilient its territory and population with a specific attention to the preservation and the enhancement of its cultural heritage.
-Reduction of the effects from natural hazards as well as resilience management, in all its forms, need to be considered as new topics and challenges for the city of Camerino, which require new approaches and new visions.
-Camerino has always been aware of the value of its cultural heritage as a fundamental element of its identity, conservation and the improvement of its natural, social, built and cultural heritages.
-According to the principles and the fundamentals of the ARCH Project, the key-elements and the general approach for the city of Camerino are identified with: collaboration, integration of solutions, information and support research, constant updating, sharing and dissemination of results, outputs and new achieved expertise.
-The collaboration with the research partners and stakeholders, considered as coauthors of the choices and targets to be achieved, is a fundamental part of the Camerino contribution to this project.
+Reduction of the effects from natural hazards as well as resilience management, in all its forms (e.g. physical, social, economic), need to be considered as new topics and challenges for the city of Camerino, which require new approaches and new visions.
+Camerino has always been aware of the value of its cultural heritage (whether built, natural or social) as a fundamental element of its identity, and the corresponding need to conserve and improve it.
+According to the principles and the fundamentals of the ARCH project, the key-elements and the general approach for the city of Camerino are identified with: collaboration; integration of solutions; support with research and gathering; and constant updating, sharing and dissemination of results, outputs and new achieved expertise.
+The collaboration with the research partners and stakeholders, considered as co-authors of the choices and targets to be achieved, is a fundamental part of the Camerino contribution to this project.

-In relation to the wide range of natural hazards and climate related risks, the city of Camerino recognises specific natural hazards that affected the cultural heritage, the safety and the well-being of inhabitants and the development of the old town.
-These include seismic hazards, mass movements and extreme precipitation.
-These three elements represent the most hazardous phenomena which can provide very hard impacts and effects, as happened in the past and recent years, reducing and resetting the development of the community.
+In relation to the wide range of natural hazards and climate related risks, the city of Camerino recognises specific natural hazards that affected the cultural heritage, the safety and the wellbeing of inhabitants and the development of the old town.
+These include seismic hazards, mass movement and extreme precipitation.
+These three elements represent the most hazardous phenomena which can provide very hard impacts, as happened in the past and recent years, reducing and resetting the development of the community.
 These three hazards represent a "trinominal" system that needs to be addressed with integrated analysis, tools and solutions.
 These three hazards are generative of several effects and impacts on the social, economic, building and infrastructural systems, due to the specific characters of the natural and built environments of Camerino.

-The city of Camerino is aware of the vulnerabilities related to these risks, directly suffering from the effects which have recently produced many damages and difficulties for the population.
-The current situation of Camerino is mostly ruled by the seismic events that happened in 2016, which have caused many damages, destruction, depopulation, the end of economic activates and services, and altered the life of the city dwellers.
-The reconstruction process of Camerino is starting, after a long emergency period, with the will to take advantages from the new opportunities based on resilience and adaptation approaches to enhance the knowledge and preparedness to the identified natural hazards.
-Several barriers and limits exist, represented in general by: gaps in digital information, gaps in sharing information systems, lack of direct data and low detail level about climate and meteorological conditions, insufficient and not integrated information about hydro-geological and geo-morphological systems, lack of knowledge on construction materials and techniques of buildings, nonexistence of specific and coordinated emergency plans for cultural heritage and in particular the lack of data and tools for multi criteria analysis to provide integrated risk scenarios.
+The city of Camerino is aware of the vulnerabilities related to these risks, having directly experienced (and continuing to recover from) their effects, which have recently produced many damages and difficulties for the population.
+The current situation of Camerino is mostly ruled by the seismic events that happened in 2016, which have caused many damages, destruction, depopulation, the end of economic activities and services, and altered the life of inhabitants.
+The reconstruction process of Camerino is starting, after a long emergency period, with the will to take advantage of the new opportunities based on resilience and adaptation approaches to enhance knowledge about, and preparedness for, the identified natural hazards.
+Several barriers and limits exist, represented in general by: gaps in digital information; gaps in sharing information systems; lack of direct data and low level of detail about climate and meteorological conditions; insufficient and not integrated information about hydro-geological and geomorphological systems; lack of knowledge on appropriate construction materials and techniques; nonexistence of specific and coordinated emergency plans for cultural heritage; and, in particular, the lack of data and digital tools in order to assess risk scenarios considering impact chains and simultaneous critical events due to different hazards.
+In January 2017, a major heavy snowfall occurred in Camerino a few days after a significant seismic event; demonstrating that an extreme climatic event can influence also the evacuation strategies related to civil protection needs.1